 Like many other internet companies, not to mention news organisations, Facebook is looking for a way to monetise its huge and growing mobile audience.
 The social network has just started to introduce ads to its mobile version, including sponsored updates in users’ Facebook news feeds.
 Controversially, Facebook is also considering using ad targeting based on its users’ mobile app usage.

 Facebook has to figure out how to turn its millions of comments, recommendations and likes into revenue.
 In addition to ads, it is exploring ways to allow people to buy clothing, furniture, music, a book, other content or goods when a friend has liked it.
-All you would need to do is click, and Facebook would direct you to where you can buy the item as part of an affiliate sales program.
+All you would need to do is clickClickA click can denote several different things.
+It can be a metric that…//read more , and Facebook would direct you to where you can buy the item as part of an affiliate sales program.
 Facebook could become the ultimate social shopping engine, giving Amazon’s recommendation system and e-commerce juggernaut a run for its money.

 As we’ve noted before, audiences are moving to mobile, but advertising revenues often lagLagThe delay between making an online request or command and receiving a response.…//read more behind the growth of digital platforms.
 News organisations need to make sure that they don’t cede this important digital space to search engines and social networks when it comes to developing new revenue.
 News organisations also need to explore the idea of moving beyond advertising to affiliate sales and other transactional business models to add to their digital revenue.